-In these mid-century years the partnership took on a fairly consistent character and it was well known that while Moody concentrated on the design of their projects, Moore was the business talent behind the successful practice, ensuring that the projects were done properly and on time.
-As a young draftsman working in the firm, Roy Sellors recalled quaking when Robert Moore entered the drafting room.
+In these mid-century years the partnership took on a fairly consistent character and it was well known that while Moody concentrated on the design of projects, Moore was the business talent behind the successful practice, ensuring that the projects were done properly and on time.
+As a young draftsman working in the firm, Roy Sellors recalled quaking whenever Robert Moore entered the drafting room.

-Versatile in its range of abilities, during this period Moody Moore also came to specialize in hospital, laboratory and other medical facilities – a natural development given Moody’s war-time experience.
+Versatile in its range of abilities, Moody Moore also came to specialize in hospital, laboratory and other medical facilities during this period – a natural development given Moody’s wartime experience.
 The firm’s work in this vein included the Red Cross Lodge at Deer Lodge Military Hospital (1945) and, in 1948, the Red Cross Division Headquarters on Osborne Street North.
 With its clean lines, strip-like windows, glass atrium and extensive expanses of Tydall stone, the latter was a symbol the possibilities involved in a fusion of Modernist inspiration and local detail.

-These projects were followed quickly by regional hospitals in Virden and Morden in the early 1950s, the Woman’s Pavilion of Winnipeg General Hospital (1951) and the Winnipeg Children’s Hospital (1952).
+These projects were followed quickly by regional hospitals in Virden and Morden in the early 1950s, the Women’s Pavilion of Winnipeg General Hospital (1951) and the Winnipeg Children’s Hospital (1952).
 A noteworthy work was the Princess Elizabeth Hospital (on the present site of the Riverview Health Centre), the opening of which was delayed until 1954 by flooding.
-This project was followed by a $3 million Veterans Affairs Hospital and a design for Winnipeg General Hospital in 1960.
-In 1963, Moody Moore also built the Manitoba Rehabilitation Hospital and, in 1972, the high-rise Medical Arts Building and parkade (233 Kennedy Street).
+This project was followed by a $3-million Veterans Affairs Hospital and a design for Winnipeg General Hospital in 1960.
+In 1963, Moody Moore built the Manitoba Rehabilitation Hospital and, in 1972, the high-rise Medical Arts Building and parkade (233 Kennedy Street).
 The latter is also an integrated facility with containment facilities.
 Later important medical and laboratory facilities designed by the firm include the Enviro-Test Laboratories (745 Logan Avenue, 1980) and, in 1987, the National Research Council Building (435 Ellice Avenue).